JetBrains/teamcity-documentation/topics/configuring-schedule-triggers.md

 [//]: # (title: Configuring Schedule Triggers)
 [//]: # (auxiliary-id: Configuring Schedule Triggers)

 The _schedule trigger_ allows you to set the time when a build of the configuration will be run.
 The __[Builds Schedule](builds-schedule.md)__ section of the current __Project Settings__ displays the configured build times.
-More than one schedule trigger can be added to a build configuration.
+Multiple schedule triggers can be added to a build configuration.

 ## Triggering Conditions